aspnetboilerplate/aspnetboilerplate/doc/WebSite/Validating-Data-Transfer-Objects.md

 ASP.NET Boilerplate supports data annotation attributes.
-Assume that we're developing a Task application service that is used to create a task by getting an input as shown below:
+Assume that we're developing a Task application service that is used to create a task by when it gets an input as shown below:

     public class CreateTaskInput
     {